Current status of threatened grizzly bear populations and their recovery

-- Bitterroot Recovery Ecosystem in the Bitterroot Mountains of east central Idaho and western Montana (5,600 mi2), however this area does not contain any grizzly bears at this time.
-This ecosystem is administered by the Bitterroot Subcommittee).
+- Bitterroot Ecosystem in the Bitterroot Mountains of east central Idaho and western Montana (5,600 mi2), however this area does not contain any grizzly bears at this time.
+This ecosystem is administered by the Bitterroot Ecosystem Subcommittee.

-- Yellowstone area in northwest Wyoming, eastern Idaho, and southwest Montana (9,200 mi2) at more than 650 bears.
-This ecosystem is administered by the Yellowstone Ecosystem Subcommittee).
+- Yellowstone Ecosystem in northwest Wyoming, eastern Idaho, and southwest Montana (9,200 mi2) at more than 650 bears.
+This ecosystem is administered by the Yellowstone Ecosystem Subcommittee.

 (Note: the San Juan Mountains of Colorado also were identified as an area of possible grizzly bear occurrence, but no evidence of grizzly bears has been found in the San Juan Mountains since a bear was killed there in 1979.)